SharePoint/sp-dev-docs/docs/embedded/tutorials/metadata.md

 ## Delete a column from a fileStorageContainer

-This API will let callers delele a fileStorageContainer column instance by id.
+This API lets callers delete a fileStorageContainer column instance by ID.

 ##### Required permissions (at least one of)